Trade-off between Information Gain and Disturbance in Local Discrimination of Entangled Quantum States: Results

+As a practical application, we discuss how our scheme can be utilized in entanglement certification.
+To do this, the referee, Charlie, first chooses one state among $k$ orthogonal MESs, which can be done by performing a local unitary operation on any given MES.
+Charlie then distributes the state to Alice and Bob.
+After the discrimination, each party returns the state to Charlie of the same dimension as the state they originally received.
+Then Charlie performs a projection measurement onto the initial state to evaluate the total score ${\cal S}$.
+When ${\cal S} > 1/k$, entanglement between Alice and Bob is certified, as such a score cannot be achieved by LOCC from Corollary~\ref{thm:NDLD_prob_MES}.
+While transmission of entangled quantum states required in our protocol could be more demanding, it has some distinct advantages compared to other protocols based on nonlocality tests~\cite{shalm2015strong,bowles2018device} that classical communication is fully allowed between local parties.

+In a realistic situation, however, noisy communication channels and imperfect pre-shared entanglement can degrade the total score.
+Nevertheless, for a local noise channel, the bound ${\cal S} > 1/k$ remains valid, as any local strategy including the local noise channel can still be represented by separable Kraus operators.
+Specifically, let us consider a situation where depolarizing noises, i.e., ${\cal E}_\eta(\rho) = (1-\eta)\rho+\eta\mathbb{1}/d^2$ with $\eta \in [0,1]$, cause the MESs to evolve into Werner-like states $\rho_\eta^i = {\cal E}_\eta(\ket{\Phi^i}\bra{\Phi^i}) = (1-\eta) \ket{\Phi^i}\bra{\Phi^i}+\eta\mathbb{1}/d^2$.
+Achievable total score for the noisy channel ${\cal E}_\eta$ and noisy pre-shared entangled state $\rho^0_{\tau}$ depicted in Fig.~\ref{fig:werner} shows the robustness of our scheme within a moderate range of parameters (for more details, see Appendix~\ref{app:cert}).
+We note that when $k=d^2$, our protocol operates as long as the states evolved under the noise channel are entangled, i.e., $\eta < d/(d+1)$.
+Conversely, when the channel is noiseless ($\eta = 0$), our protocol can certify the entanglement of any entangled Werner-like states with $\tau < d/(d+1)$, which cannot be done by nonlocality tests~\cite{werner1989quantum, barret2002nonsequential, almeida2007noise, oszmaniec2017simulating, hirsch2017betterlocalhidden}.

 We extend this approach to multipartite scenarios.
-To certify entanglement between three nodes in a quantum network, the referee tests NDSD for $k$ different GHZ states $(1/\sqrt{2}) (\ket{x_1 x_2 x_3} \pm \ket{\bar{x}_1 \bar{x}_2 \bar{x}_3})$, where $x_i \in \{ 0, 1 \}$ and $\bar{x} = x + 1~({\rm mod}~2)$.
-By noting that any multipartite LOCC is a subset of LOCC between the bipartition of the total system and any bipartition of GHZ states is maximally entangled with uniform Schmidt coefficients $1/\sqrt{2}$, the success probability using LOCC is bounded above by $p^{\rm ND}_{\rm succ} \leq 2/k$ by Theorem~\ref{thm:ndsd_prob}.
-Hence, choosing any three GHZ states is sufficient to certify entanglement by witnessing the success probability of NDSD higher than $2/3$.
-In contrast, without the non-destructiveness condition, some sets of up to four GHZ states can be perfectly discriminated by using LOCC~\cite{hayashi2006bounds}.
-We also highlight the bound $2/k$ is valid even allowing an unlimited amount of pre-shared entanglement between only two parties.
-In this manner, the proposed protocol effectively tests whether entanglements are well distributed throughout the network.
+To certify entanglement between three nodes in a quantum network, the referee tests NDLD for $k$ different GHZ states $(1/\sqrt{2}) (\ket{x_1 x_2 x_3} \pm \ket{\bar{x}_1 \bar{x}_2 \bar{x}_3})$, where $x_i \in \{ 0, 1 \}$ and $\bar{x} = x + 1~({\rm mod}~2)$.
+By noting that any multipartite LOCC is a subset of LOCC between the bipartition of the total system and any bipartition of GHZ states is maximally entangled with uniform Schmidt coefficients $1/\sqrt{2}$, the total score using LOCC is bounded above by ${\cal S} \leq 2/k$ by Theorem~\ref{thm:NDLD_prob}.
+Hence, choosing any three GHZ states is sufficient to certify entanglement by witnessing the total score higher than $2/3$.
+In contrast, without the state disturbance condition, some sets of up to four GHZ states can be perfectly discriminated by using LOCC~\cite{hayashi2006bounds}.